amd/amd-lab-notes/mi200-memory-space/Overview.md

 SOFTWARE.
 --->

-# AMD Instinct™ MI200 Memory Space Overview
+# AMD Instinct™ MI200 GPU Memory Space Overview

 The HIP API supports a wide variety of allocation methods for host and device memory on accelerated systems.
 In this post, we will: